-Starting a Managed Server in MSI Mode
+4.5.4 Starting a Managed Server in MSI Mode

-Note: If the Managed Server that failed was a clustered Managed Server that was the active server for a migratable service at the time of failure, perform the steps described in

-"Migrating When the Currently Active Host is Unavailable" in Using Clusters.
+Note: If the Managed Server that failed was a clustered Managed Server that was the active server for a migratable service at the time of failure, perform the steps described in "Migrating When the Currently Active Host is Unavailable" in Using Clusters for Oracle WebLogic Server.
 Do not start the Managed Server in MSI mode.